 Map packages (.mpkx) make it easy to share complete maps.
 A map package is a file that contains a map (.mapx) and the data referenced by its layers.
-Map packages can be used for easy sharing of maps between colleagues in a work group, across departments in an organization, or with other ArcGIS users through ArcGIS Online or Portal for ArcGIS.
+Map packages can be used for easy sharing of maps between colleagues in a work group, across departments in an organization, or with other ArcGIS users through ArcGIS Online or ArcGIS Enterprise.
 Map packages have other uses too, such as the ability to create an archive of a particular map that contains a snapshot of the current state of the data used in the map.

 Share a map package